What is Magnesium?

 The early signs of magnesium deficiency include: Loss of appetite, Nausea, Vomiting, Fatigue, and Weakness.

 As magnesium deficiency worsens, other symptoms may occur, including Numbness, Tingling, Muscle contractions and cramps, Seizures, Personality changes, Abnormal heart rhythms, and coronary spasms.
+If you are feeling sluggish, you may want to have some blood work done including your hormone levels checked.

 Sources of Magnesium: